Hansa Bai: As Queen Grandmother

 In 1433, Mokal was assassinated by his paternal uncles, Chacha and Mera, which brought an end to the great Maharana in the making at the young age of 24.
 Lack of support, however, caused Chacha and Mera to flee thus once more leaving a small child as ruler of Mewar, now in the person of Mokal's son Kumbha.
 Hansa Bai, now the queen-grandmother again called on her brother Ranmal to take charge of the state and become regent until the new Rana reached an older age.
 Ranmal accompanied by some of his twenty-four sons, returned to Chittor, nominally taking up the position of caretaker to his minor great-nephew though, for all intents and purposes, he became the true power in the kingdom.

 The new regent's first action was to strike the allies of Mewar's rival kingdoms of Gujarat and Malwa, the latter of which having sheltered Mokal's killers.
 The rulers of Bundi, Abu, Bhoola and Basantgarh were crushed and the Sultan of Malwa, Mahmud Khalji, was defeated in the Battle of Sarangpur in 1437.
 He and Hansa also began to hunt down the conspirators, with some being killed and others being forced into hiding.
 One of them, Mokal's paternal uncle Chacha, had his daughter Bharmali taken captive and married by Ranmal.
 500 other girls belonging to the families of the fugitives were captured and given out by Ranmal to his favorites.

 One of Mokal's brothers, Raghavdev, objected to this action and took the women into his protection.
 He began to grow apprehensive of the growing Rathore influence in the court and started preparing a resistance to Ranmal.
 Conversely, Ranmal also viewed the Mewari prince as a threat and too launched a conspiracy.
 Events came to a head when Ranmal invited Raghadev to present him with a traditional robe of honor.
 However, unknown to the latter, the sleeves of the robe had been sown in such a way to restrict his movement.
-Raghadev was then ambushed oby Ranmal's men, who immediately cut down the helpless prince.
-Hansa was outraged and did not support her brother killing Raghavdev and the captivity of the women and this may be what influenced the young Kumbha to kill Ranmal as he was drunk and tied to his bed.
-During this time Ranmal's son Jodha escaped from Mewar and it is possible that Hansa helped him, not wanting her homeland of Mandore to be without a king.
-As King Kumbha regularly prayed to the god Eklingji he was likely taught by Hansa to do so.
+Raghadev was then ambushed by Ranmal's men, who immediately cut down the helpless prince.
+Hansa was outraged and did not support her brother killing Raghavdev and the captivity of the women.
+Hansa's disapproval has been cited as a factor which influenced the young Kumbha to kill Ranmal while he was drunk and tied to his bed.
+During this time Ranmal's son Jodha escaped from Mewar and there is a strong possibility that Hansa aided in the escape, not wanting her homeland of Mandore to be without a king.
+As King Kumbha regularly prayed to the god Eklingji, it is suggested that he was likely taught by Hansa to do so.